 WSDOT, with the assistance of the Association of Washington Cities (AWC) and the County Road Administration Board (CRAB), updates the FGTS classifications on a periodic basis as required by the Washington State Legislature.

-The FGTS is primarily used to establish funding eligibility for Freight Mobility Strategic Investment Board (FMSIB) grants, support Highways of Statewide Significance designation, fulfill federal reporting requirements, and plan for pavement needs and upgrades.
+The FGTS is primarily used to establish funding eligibility for Freight Mobility Strategic Investment Board (FMSIB) grants, fulfill federal reporting requirements, support transportation planning process, and plan for pavement needs and upgrades.
 At a minimum, WSDOT updates the list of T-1 and T-2 roadways every two years to assist in FMSIB strategic freight corridor designation.

 Revisions to the Freight and Goods Transportation System routes and tonnage classifications are developed by the agency having jurisdiction over the roadway segment.
 The WSDOT Freight Systems Division maintains the Freight and Goods Transportation System database and manages the update process.